XFydro/x3/README.md

 ```x3
 prt "hello world"
 ```
-For any questions or suggestions, feel free to reach out at [https://x3documentation.neocities.org/contact](https://x3documentation.neocities.org/contact).
+For any questions or suggestions, feel free to reach out at - [Our contact page.](https://x3documentation.neocities.org/contact).

 ---